 Open your website to everyone

-Our website accessibility checker will do the hard work for you, scanning your website’s code to identify accessibility deficiencies
+Our website accessibility checker does the hard work for you, scanning your website’s code to identify accessibility deficiencies

-Audit your website against the major legislations around the world
+Audit your website against major legislations around the world

 Including elaborate explanations and recommended solutions

 WCAG stands for the Web Content Accessibility Guidelines.
 They are the most important guidelines for web accessibility policy, created by the World Wide Web Consortium, known as the W3C.
 The W3C is a non-profit organization founded in the halls of MIT’s Laboratory for Computer Science in 1994.

 The WCAG 2.1 in itself is not considered as legislation, but being the most important guidelines for web accessibility, they set the standard for web accessibility legislation in most countries in the world, for example:

 ADA stands for the Americans with Disabilities Act.
 Essentially it states that any private business, group, or entity should make sure it doesn’t discriminate anyone based on ability or disability.

 ADA is a very broad act, affecting many different aspects of accessibility for people with disabilities both in the physical and digital spaces.
 The part that affects the way business communicates with customers online is called “Title III”, therefore often when web accessibility is discussed, it’s being referred to as ADA Title III.